abacusorg/zeldovich-PLT/README.md

 ## PLT eigenmodes
-The PLT eigenmode features of this code are developed and tested in Garrison & Eisenstein (2016) based on the work of Marcos, et al. (2006).
+The PLT eigenmode features of this code are developed and tested in Garrison et al. (in prep.) based on the work of Marcos, et al. (2006).

 Nominally, this code only produces ZA displacements, from which velocities can be computed in config space later.
 However, using the PLT eigenmodes requires computing the velocities in Fourier space, so we have to do that here.
 Thus, we require four complex FFTs instead of two.

-We provide a precompted set of 256<sup>3</sup> numerical eigenmodes with this code.
+We provide a precompted set of 128<sup>3</sup> numerical eigenmodes with this code.
 The code does linear interpolation if a finer FFT mesh is being used.

 ## Parameter file options